steve-dickinson/ai-evaluation-testing-framework/README.md

 # AI Chatbot Evaluation Framework

-A comprehensive framework for testing, evaluating, and securing AI chatbots, designed to meet UK government safety standards.
+A comprehensive framework for testing, evaluating, and securing AI chatbots.

 > [!CAUTION]
 > **Disclaimer**: This project is a **personal experiment** and proof-of-concept.
 It is **not intended for production use**.
 Use at your own risk.